 The project will also include a series of workshops in venues across India which will help practitioners who share a curiosity about theatrical process to find new and engaging ways to develop and perform theatre.

-While in India, Living Pictures will also work with local artists to create a new piece of work inspired by Shakespeare’s Timon of Athens, a play which is not very well known in India.
+While in India, Living Pictures will work with local artists to create a new piece of work inspired by Shakespeare’s Timon of Athens, a play which is not very well known in India.
 It is hoped that this will lead to future collaborations between Welsh and Indian artists.

 This project is part of India Wales, a joint initiative between Wales Arts International and the British Council that supports artistic collaboration and exchange between creative professionals and arts organisations in Wales and India.
 Find out more about India Wales